James Worthy

-James Ager Worthy (born February 27, 1961) is an American sports commentator, television host, analyst, and former professional basketball player.
+James Ager Worthy (born February 27, 1961) is an American former professional basketball player.
 Nicknamed "Big Game James", he played his entire professional career with the Los Angeles Lakers in the National Basketball Association (NBA).
-Worthy was a seven-time NBA All-Star, a two-time All-NBA Team member who won three NBA championships and was voted the NBA Finals MVP in 1988.
+Worthy was a seven-time NBA All-Star, a two-time All-NBA Team member who won three NBA championships and was voted the NBA Finals Most Valuable Player (MVP) in 1988.
 He was named to both the NBA's 50th and 75th anniversary teams.